 Have you ever read the ingredients on a bottle of prepared sauce?
 Full of corn syrup, caramel color and artificial flavoring, these products can irritate the body leading to inflammation and sluggish energy.
 If you need a simple clean-eating stir-fry sauce that is quick to make at home, create your own sauce rather than ingesting all that sugar and preservatives in a bottled product.
-Home-made sauce provides brighter flavors to your dish and health-boosting properties.
+Home-made sauce provides brighter flavors to your dish and gut-healthy properties thanks to the fermented soy sauce and vinegar.
 Choose fresh herbs and spices for added vitamins, minerals, antioxidants in your sauce.

 2 Tbs. toasted sesame oil